Our books are currently open

 Our practice belongs to the Procare PHO (primary health organisation).

-Early in 2018 we began offering appointments with each doctor during the day.
-Appointment slots are limited to allow each doctor to also see walk-ins.
-You are able to book 15 minute appointments on-line through our patient portal or by calling us.
+You are able to book 15 minute appointments (one patient only per 15 minutes) on-line through our patient portal or by calling us.
 Appointments will take priority over walk-ins, but if you are late, you will join the walk-in queue.
 If you wish to book a double appointment (at a double fee), or two appointments for two family members, please phone our reception team to arrange this.
-We will also offer appointments for minor surgery for skin lesions, Zoledronate and Iron Infusions, and are considering appointments for 6 week baby checks and immunisations.
+We also offer appointments for minor surgery for skin lesions, Zoledronate and Iron Infusions, and 6 week baby checks and immunisations with our nurses.

 The transition to a flexible appointment/walk-in model may be a little unsettling so we ask for your patience while we work on delivering a better service.
-We may offer more appointments during the year if this is popular, but we promise to have at least one doctor on for walk-ins at all times so you will still be able to see one of the doctors without an appointment.
+We promise to have at least one doctor on for walk-ins at all times so you will still be able to see one of the doctors without an appointment.

 To register to use the portal, please speak to our reception team.